CopperEgg/apidocs/revealuptime/samples.md

 #### CURL Response:

-Response is JSON-encoded array of Probe Sample Hashes, in this case, with 60 second data:
+Response is a JSON-encoded array of Probe Sample Hashes, in this case, with 60 seconds data:

 {% highlight sh %}
 [